ncatlab/nlab-content/pages/7/9/3/0/397/content.md

-Here is a list of people who have contributed content to the nLab:
+Here is a list of people who have contributed content to the nLab.
+See also [category: people](http://ncatlab.org/nlab/list/people) and [Authors](http://ncatlab.org/nlab/authors).

 * [[Bruce Bartlett]]
 * [[David Corfield]]